knight-lang/knight-lang/specs.md

 ###  `/(unchanged, coerced)` {#fn-divide}
 The return value of this function depends on its first argument's type:

-- **`Integer`**: The second argument is coerced to a number, and then divided from the first.
+- **`Integer`**: The second argument is coerced to an integer, and then divided from the first.
 Non-whole results must be rounded towards zero.
 It is **undefined behaviour** for the second argument to be zero.
 - **All other types**: **undefined behaviour**

 Examples: